Ukendio/jecs/README.md

 - examples:
   	These are larger programs that showcase real use cases and can help you understand how everything fits together.

+If you wish to view the documentation inside Roblox Studio, you can find an importable model file [here](https://nightly.link/Ukendio/jecs/workflows/build-studio-docs.yaml/main/studio_docs.zip).

 ### Benchmarks